cryptowizard/FBReader-Android-2/PrivacyPolicy.md

 This application:
-- does not use google analytics
+- does not use analytics (neither google nor other)
-- does not use google ads
+- does not use ads (neither google nor other)
 - does not use any cookies
 and does not collect any data.